-Are you looking to become ASIC RG146 compliant?
+Existing Advisers, are you looking to become ASIC RG146 compliant in Margin Lending?

-Kaplan Professional, a leading national provider of education in financial services recommends the Kaplan Tier 1 RG146 Compliance Solution for those wanting to provide either general advice or personal advice in the margin lending specialist knowledge area.
+Kaplan Professional, a leading national provider of education in financial services recommends offers the Kaplan Professional Tier 1 RG146 Compliance Solution for existing advisers to provide either general advice or personal advice in the margin lending specialist knowledge area.

-This course introduces students to the concepts of margin lending as they apply to retail clients.
-Students will learn how to analyse, evaluate and choose margin loans and gearing strategies, and will gain an understanding of managing risk when dealing with retail client portfolios.
+This course introduces existing advisers to the concepts of margin lending as they apply to retail clients.
+Existing advisers will learn how to analyse, evaluate and choose margin loans and gearing strategies, and will gain an understanding of managing risk when dealing with retail client portfolios.

-Upon successful completion of the general advice option, students will meet the education requirements of ASIC Regulatory Guide 146 (RG146) for providing general advice in margin lending to retail clients.
+Upon successful completion of the general advice option, existing advisers will meet the education requirements of ASIC Regulatory Guide 146 (RG146) for providing general advice in margin lending to retail clients.

-Upon successful completion of the personal advice, students will meet the education requirements of ASIC Regulatory Guide 146 (RG146) for providing personal advice in margin lending to retail clients.
+Upon successful completion of the personal advice, existing advisers will meet the education requirements of ASIC Regulatory Guide 146 (RG 146) for providing personal advice in margin lending to retail clients.

-Units of competency are only awarded to students who complete the personal advice option of this subject.
-Please see the subject outline for the relevant units of competency.
+Units of competency are only awarded to existing advisers who complete the personal advice option of this subject.
+Please see the Tier 1 Margin Lending – Personal Advice subject outline to view the relevant unit of competency.